Home Compare LLY vs NOVO-B.CO

 Eli Lilly and Company vs Novo Nordisk A/S: Which Stock Looks Stronger in 2026?

-Novo Nordisk A/S holds the cleaner structural position, with the lead spread across valuation and profitability.
-Eli Lilly and Company still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+Novo Nordisk A/S holds the cleaner structural position, with valuation as the main driver and stability adding further support.
 In the market, Eli Lilly and Company carries the stronger setup — intact trend against Novo Nordisk A/S's broken trend.
 That leaves a split case: the structural lead stays with Novo Nordisk A/S, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (LLY: Russell 1000, NOVO-B.CO: STOXX 600).
+Peer scores are normalised within each company's primary universe (LLY: S&P 500, NOVO-B.CO: STOXX 600).

 INDUSTRY COMPARISON